Final Hours

 The Final Hours of Julius Caesar

-A wife's nightmare, a soothsayer's warning, and the senate meeting he nearly skipped: the last hours before 23 stab wounds ended Rome's dictator.
+A wife's nightmare, a soothsayer's warning, and the senate meeting he nearly skipped: the last hours before the Julius Caesar assassination and its 23 stab wounds.

 The Final Hours of Marie Antoinette

-Marie Antoinette's last night: a letter to her sister-in-law, her hair cropped short, and a cart ride through a jeering Paris to the guillotine.
+The final hours before Marie Antoinette's execution: a letter to her sister-in-law, her hair cropped short, and a cart ride through a jeering Paris to the guillotine.

 The Final Hours of Napoleon on Saint Helena